ethan-wax/cs3110-final-project/INSTALL.md

   ```

 - To play against AI:
-  - At the bottom of gui.ml change the string input in open_board so it is the AI difficulty you want.
+  - At the bottom of gui.ml change the string input in draw_board so it is the AI difficulty you want.
 Ex:
   ```
   else player_input () default_board player1 "Easy"
   ```